inakizamores/Fullscreenify/README.md

         -   Pause a song (`pauseSong`).
         -   Skip to the next song (`nextSong`).
         -   Go to the previous song (`prevSong`).
+    -   Handles API errors, specifically 401 errors to detect token expiration.

 -   **User Interface (`app.js`):**
     -   Manages the UI elements and updates them based on the song data.
     -   Sets the album art as the full-screen background and applies the blur effect.
     -   Dynamically updates the play/pause button icon based on the current playback state.
     -   Implements intelligent polling to update the UI at different intervals depending on whether music is playing or paused.
-    -   Handles API errors (e.g., expired tokens) and prompts re-authentication.
+    -   Handles the display and behavior of the session expiration modal.
     -   Provides a toggle to switch between album art and CD display.
     -   Displays placeholder content when no music is playing.
+    -   Schedules the token refresh mechanism.

 -   **Styling (`style.css`):**
     -   Defines the visual appearance of the application, including layout, colors, typography, and animations.